jlgerber/rustclass/lesson_04.md

   };

 ```
 iterators are lazy.
 Something needs to drive them.
-You can use a for loop, but you dont have to.
+You can use a for loop, but you dint have to.
 Iterator has a method called *collect*, which can take anything iterable, and turn it into a relevant collection.

 The most basic pattern in which collect() is used is to turn one collection into another.
 You take a collection, call into_iter on it, do a bunch of transformations, and then collect() at the end.